 Bleeding.
-VONJO may cause severe bleeding, which can be serious and, in some cases, may lead to death.
-Do not take VONJO if you are bleeding.
-If you start bleeding, stop VONJO and call your healthcare provider.
-Your healthcare provider will do a blood test to check your blood cell counts before you start VONJO and regularly during your treatment with VONJO.
-Tell your healthcare provider right away if you develop any of these symptoms: unusual bleeding, bruising, and fever.
-You will need to stop taking VONJO 7 days before any planned surgery or invasive procedures (such as a heart catheterization, stent placement in a coronary artery in your heart, or a procedure for varicose veins).
-Your healthcare provider should tell you when you can start taking VONJO again.
+VONJO can cause severe bleeding, which can be serious and, in some cases, may lead to death.

+- Stop taking VONJO and tell your healthcare provider right away if you develop any of these symptoms: unusual bleeding, bruising, and fever.
+Get medical help right away for any bleeding that you cannot stop - You will need to stop taking VONJO 7 days before any planned surgery or invasive procedure (such as a heart catheterization, stent placement in a coronary artery in your heart, or a procedure for varicose veins).
+Your healthcare provider should tell you when you can start taking VONJO again

 Diarrhea.
 Diarrhea is common with VONJO, but can be severe, and cause loss of too much body fluid (dehydration).
 Tell your healthcare provider if you have diarrhea and follow instructions for what to do to help treat diarrhea.
-If you notice any change in how often you have bowel movements, if they become softer or you have diarrhea, your healthcare provider may tell you to start taking an antidiarrheal medicine as soon as you notice changes.
+Drink plenty of fluids to help prevent dehydration.
+Urgently seek emergency medical attention if diarrhea becomes severe.